DalgoT4D/DDP_backend/Plan.md

 ### Motivation

-The prefect dont actually add any value and have just increased the complexity through out the app.
+The prefect blocks dont actually add any value and have just increased the complexity through out the app.
 Lot convoluted relationships need to be formed/used to work with blocks.
 The only use of the block is to run dbt cli operations and airbyte syncs.

 ### Idea